kashing1999/notes/AI.md

 3. All pairs of strategies compete, including the pair where a strategy plays itself (i.e., round-robin tournament)
 4. For `POPSIZE` strategies in a population, every strategy competes a total of `POPSIZE` games
 5. Select the best `POPSIZE/2` strategies based on total payoffs of all games played.
 Increment generation step, `t = t + 1`
-6. Step 2 to 4 are repeated until termination criterion (i.e., afixed number of generation) is met
+6. Step 2 to 4 are repeated until termination criterion (i.e., affixed number of generation) is met

 ## Strategy Representation
 |   |+1 |-1 |